 Could the Retin A I’ve been using on my eyelids cause a problem and eye area in general?

 Dear ST readers, friends and all, please, please remember that there is just is no way I can possibly answer all your questions, even though I’d like to.
 We get hundreds here now.
 So, I’ll do my best and I try to pick questions that resonate with other questions, sort of recurring themes.
-Also, we are working on a feature such that you will get an email if I do answer your question so you’ll know.

 Hope this helps,

 Dr. B I

 Check out the eye cream products I personally use or recommend to my patients here.